jupyter-book/mystmd/docs/quickstart-myst-documents.md

 ## Conclusion 🥳

-That's it for this quickstart guide!!
+That's it for this quickstart tutorial!!

 As next steps for specifically working with documents, we recommend looking at: